 Proposals for leisure uses will be permitted within the leisure area.
-The sequential approach set out in PPS 4 EC15 will be used to determine applications for leisure uses outside of the defined leisure area.
-Within the primary retail areas, leisure uses may be appropriate but will be restricted to upper floors and basements only.
+The sequential approach set out in PPS 4 EC15 will be used to determine applications for leisure uses outside the defined leisure area.
+Within the primary retail frontage, leisure uses will be restricted to upper floors and basements only.